Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

     println!("All scoped threads have completed");

-    // All scoped threads are joined before the scope function ends so we are
+    // All scoped threads are joined before the scope function ends, so we are
     // safe to modify the original data. data.push_str(" still");